bioinfomaticsCSU/EPGA2/README.md

 De Novo Assembler
 =================

-EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly (for read shorter than 50).
+EPGA2 updates some modules in EPGA which can improve memory efficiency in genome asssembly.
+The read library for EPGA2 should be paired-end reads.
+Read length shorter than 50bp and coverage larger than 100.

 1)Installing.